rickparapinski/letmeask/README.md

 ### About the project

-This is my first project in React, done with the instructions in the Next Level Week, provided by by Rocketseat.
-This app was designed for the creation of rooms (using firebase auth), where the user can make question, and an admin can answer and highlighted the question.
+This is my first project in React, done with the help of Rocketseat.
+This appis used to create rooms (using firebase auth), where the user can make question, and an admin can answer and highlighted the question.